 Computers, at their core, are both elementary and highly complex.
 Everything at a certain point is binary, but we need additional layers to understand and direct the computer’s code to do what we want.
 And because there are countless functions computers can perform, businesses need to be selective in the tech they use.

 Many organizations don’t need to worry about which languages they are using.
 Now that there are user-friendly programs for everything from bookkeeping to customer management, most businesses can subscribe to these services and run their businesses without a hitch.
-However, software companies and larger enterprises need to be thoughtful in choosing the languages they will use.
+However, software companies and larger enterprises must choose the languages they will use carefully.
 Once a language is chosen, it isn’t easy to switch.

-Ideally, any business hiring programmers should have people on staff with a clear understanding of the pros and cons of different languages so they can make an informed decision.
+Ideally, any business hiring programmers should have staff who clearly understand the pros and cons of different languages so they can make an informed decision.
 In the case of a tech startup, the language used is likely to be the one the founders know and feel comfortable with.
 However, if there is a choice, such as setting up a data science department, knowing the different language options can significantly affect future efficiency and productivity.

 Languages Programmers Should Learn